What is Dementia?

 Initially these symptoms can be small, but eventually they become bad enough to have a detrimental impact on day-to-day life.

-Dementia can be caused by brain damage brought about by diseases including Alzheimer’s disease or numerous strokes and symptoms can vary depending on the part of the brain that is damaged.
+Major neurocognitive disorder can be caused by brain damage resulting from diseases such as Alzheimer’s disease or multiple strokes.
+The symptoms can vary depending on which part of the brain is damaged.

 Who is affected by dementia?